galliot-us/smart-social-distancing/README.md

 ./download_sample_video.sh
 ```

-### Installation
+### Usage

+The smart social distancing app consists of two components: the `frontend` and the `processor`.

+#### Frontend

+The frontend is a public [web app](https://beta.lanthorn.ai) provided by [lanthorn](https://www.lanthorn.ai/) where you can signup for free.
+This web app allows you to configure some aspects of the processor (such as notifications and camera calibration) using a friendly UI.
+Moreover, it provides a dashboard that helps you to analyze the data that your cameras are processing.

+The frontend site uses HTTPs, in order to have it communicate with the processor, the latter must be either **Running with SSL enabled** (See [Enabling SSL](#enabling-ssl) on this Readme), **or** you must edit your site settings for `https://beta.lanthorn.ai` in order to allow for Mixed Content (Insecure Content). **Without doing any of these, communication with the local processor will fail**

+#### Running the processor

+Make sure you have `Docker` installed on your device by following [these instructions](https://docs.docker.com/install/linux/docker-ce/debian).
+The command that you need to execute will depend on the chosen device because each one has an independent Dockerfile.

+There are two alternatives to run the processor in your device:
+  1. Using `git` and building the docker image yourself (Follow the guide in [this](#running-the-processor-building-the-image) section).
+  2. Pulling the (already built) image from [Neuralet's Docker Hub repository](https://hub.docker.com/repository/docker/neuralet/smart-social-distancing) (Follow the guide in [this](#running-the-processor-from-neuralet-docker-hub-repository) section).

+##### Running the processor building the image

-Make sure you have the prerequisites and then clone this repository to your local system by running this command:
+Make sure your system fulfills the prerequisites and then clone this repository to your local system by running this command:

 ```bash
 git clone https://github.com/neuralet/smart-social-distancing.git